ortus-docs/coldbox-docs/intro/adding-event-handlers.md

 Please note that we used the ColdFusion function `encodeForHTML()` (https://www.cfdocs.org/encodeforhtml) on the public variable.
 Why?
 Because you can never trust the client and what they send, make sure you use the built-in ColdFusion encoding function in order to avoid XSS hacks or worse on incoming public variables.

 If you execute the event now: `http://localhost:{port}/hello/index` you will see a message of `Hello nobody`.
-Now change the incoming URL to this: `http://localhost:{port}/hello/index?name=ColdBox` and you will see a message of `Hello ColdBox`
+Now change the incoming URL to this: `http://localhost:{port}/hello/index?name=ColdBox` and you will see a message of `Hello ColdBox`.